There are no “if,” “ands,” or “buts” about it: buying bareroot is a gardener’s best-kept secret.

 Browse for your favorite deciduous plants and simply go for the bareroot option as you find them (they’re easier to find than eggs during your annual easter hunt).

-However, if we’ve convinced you that bareroot is the best way to go, try looking in our Bare Root Trees category.
-Each item you’ll find there has a bareroot option.
+However, if we’ve convinced you that bareroot is the best way to go, keep a lookout for bareroot options.

-If you’re on the hunt for fruit specifically, we’ve got you covered in our Bareroot Fruit Trees & Plants page.
+If you’re on the hunt for fruit specifically, you'll want to hang out in the Fruit Trees & Plants page.

 Finally, if shrubs are at the forefront of your mind, we’ve got a place for you too.
-Check out our Bare Root Shrubs and start making your garden dreams a low-cost high reward reality!
+Check out our Shrubs and start making your garden dreams a low-cost high-reward reality!
 Happy Gardening!